LokiMidgard/spirit-island-renderer/README.md

 This tool renders custom spirits and their unique powers.
 It uses [spirit-island-template](https://github.com/Gudradain/spirit-island-template) and render those with [node-html-to-image](https://github.com/frinyvonnick/node-html-to-image).
 Check out [what's new](CHANGELOG.md).

+It also generate output to easaly load the spirits in Tabletop Simulator.
+Check it out in the [Spirit Island Custom Spirits](https://github.com/LokiMidgard/spirit-island-custom-spirits) project.

 ## Getting started